Gelean/deldbot/README.md

 1. Run the following: npm install https://github.com/woor/discord.io/tarball/gateway_v6
 1. Obtain the Plex token of your server by referencing the following link: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
 1. Obtain an OMDb API Key from https://www.omdbapi.com/apikey.aspx
+1. Register an application and obtain an Imgur client id and secret from https://api.imgur.com/oauth2/addclient
-1. Update config.js with the client id, client secret, discord token, plex id, plex token, username, password, plex token, plex server hostname, plex server port, and omdb api key.
+1. Update config.js with the client id, client secret, discord token, plex id, plex token, username, password, plex token, plex server hostname, plex server port, omdb api key, imgur client id, and imgur client secret.
 Some of these are optional depending on what functionality you want to use.
 1. Run the following: node bot.js
 1. Keep it running for the bot to work
 1. Voila, you can now start to issue commands in your discord server and test out if the bot is working right